ItalyPaleAle/francis/docs/content/workflows/child-workflows.md

            └─ revoke creds, delete cluster
 ```

+## Cancellation and suspension

 A parent's `Cancel` cancels its running children, and a parent's step timeout cancels the child it was waiting for.

-A parent's `Suspend` does **not** propagate.
+Calling `Suspend` on the parent does _not_ propagate to its children.

 ## Lifetime